rackerlabs/recap/README.md

 ## Plugins

+- **USEPLUGINS** - Enable/Disable plugins usage.

+  Default: `USEPLUGINS=no`

-Plugins are stored in the plugin directory, (default when installed: /usr/lib/recap/plugin-available)
+Plugins are stored in the plugin directory, defined by **LIBDIR**/plugin-available

+ Default: /usr/lib/local/recap/plugin-available

-Enabling plugins requires:
+### Enabling plugins

+To enable plugins it is required to:

   - `USEPLUGINS="yes"` in `/etc/recap.conf`
   - Symlinking `plugin-enabled/plugin_name` to `plugin-available/plugin_name`

-Name conventions:
+### Name conventions:

-- Plugin names can be named in anyway, it's desired it describes the purpose of the plugin in one word, when multiple words are required use underscores "_", don't use extension, don't use dates in them(YYYYMMDD).
+- Plugin scripts can be named in any way, it's desired that they describe the purpose of the plugin in one word, when multiple words are required use underscores "_", don't use extension, don't use dates in them(YYYYMMDD).
 Some examples:

   - **Good** names for plugins
     - redis